nalal/Windows-Telemetry-Remover/README.txt

 simply run the BAT with admin permission and give input where requested DO NOT TERMINATE THE BAT FILE UNTIL IT HAS FINISHED

-If you identify an other update codes that add similar functionality, please contact me
+If you identify any other update codes that add similar functionality, please contact me